 What to Wear in Iceland in September

-On a typical day, I wore a long sleeve base layer, sweater (or two), fleece, lightweight Patagonia down jacket, thermal leggings under jeans, hat, gloves, thick Smartwool merino wool socks, and waterproof hiking shoes.
+On a typical day, I wore a long sleeve base layer (Icebreaker merino is best), sweater (or two), fleece, lightweight Patagonia down jacket, thermal leggings under jeans, hat, gloves, thick Smartwool merino wool socks, and waterproof hiking shoes.

 Road Conditions and Closures

 Although winter in Iceland brings guaranteed snow, it also means that roads become impassable or are icy and difficult to drive.

 In September almost all roads were open and easily drivable with no ice.
 The exception is the uninhabited highlands in the centre of the island which can only be visited in the summer months.